raphaelberly/fun/gadget/README.md

 ### Overview

-This folder gathers some gadgets which I implemented for fun, when I was a Python newcomer.
+This folder contains various small python "gadgets" which I implemented for fun, when I was a Python newcomer.

 Hereby a list of the scripts implemented: